airborne-commando/OPSEC-OSINT-Tools/README.md

 Such can include for example [casesearch](https://ujsportal.pacourts.us/casesearch) in Pennsylvania Courts; landlord, criminal, civil et al should have an address as that's public govt info.

-A Parcel search for [tax history](https://public.eriecountypa.gov/property-tax-records/property-records/property-tax-search/search-by-parcel.aspx) can also give you some results.
+A Parcel search for [tax history](https://public.eriecountypa.gov/property-tax-records/property-records/property-tax-search/search-by-parcel.aspx).

 An offical [Justice site](https://www.justice.gov/jmd/ls/state) listing all states and their Local Courts.
-Case search should be in State Judiciary.
+Case search should be in State Judiciary, also for other information such as tax records.

 - [Professional and academic publications](https://www.lawinsider.com/dictionary/academic-publication)